Legendary Short Seller Jim Chanos Issues Dire Prediction: “We Have the Same Setup” As the Dot-Com Crash. Here’s How the AI Bull Market Ends

 © bowie15 from Getty Images

 The man issuing the warning has a notable track record.
-Chanos founded Kynikos Associates and is known for calling out Enron, and his “same setup” framing has investors revisiting valuations across AI compute, cloud, foundry, and power.
+Chanos founded Kynikos Associates and built his reputation on calling out Enron before it collapsed.
+His “same setup” framing has investors revisiting valuations across AI compute, cloud, foundry, and power.
 Broadcom (NASDAQ:AVGO) sits in the same vendor camp the thesis touches.

 Chanos Argues It’s the Same Dot-Com Setup

 In an iConnections interview summarized by Podcast Alpha, Chanos walks through how S&P 500 earnings rose 30% over two years from 1998 to 2000, then fell 40% in 12 months during a mild recession.
-His point: the earnings swing wasn’t really driven by the recession.
-Rather, it was the telecom buildout collapsing as companies realized they’d ordered roughly 10,000 routers when they needed 2,000.
+His point is that the earnings swing was not really driven by the recession itself.
+The culprit was the telecom buildout collapsing as companies realized they had ordered roughly 10,000 routers when they needed 2,000.

 According to Chanos, the AI capital expenditure boom has “identical mechanics.”
 He contends that NVIDIA’s earnings are “CapEx boom output” and that S&P 500 estimates are rising fast because infrastructure spending flows directly into a small number of vendors.
-If order books get pulled, the snapback could be quick.
+If order books get pulled, the snapback could arrive quickly.

 His Specific Targets: CoreWeave, Nebius, and Power Plays

 Chanos reserves his sharpest critique for AI cloud lessors.
-He argues that CoreWeave and Nebius are essentially equipment-leasing businesses generating mid-to-high single-digit pre-tax returns on capital, and shouldn’t trade at higher multiples than NVIDIA and Taiwan Semiconductor, which control GPU supply.
+He argues that CoreWeave and Nebius are essentially equipment-leasing businesses generating mid-to-high single-digit pre-tax returns on capital, and that neither should trade at higher multiples than NVIDIA and Taiwan Semiconductor, which actually control GPU supply.

-On power, Chanos argues alternative-energy stocks trading at 50 to 70 times earnings as data-center power plays will revert once U.S. permitting bottlenecks resolve in 2 to 3 years, noting power is only 5% to 7% of data center revenues.
-Vistra stock trades at a P/E ratio of 26x, but the company has signed long-term power purchase agreements (PPAs) with Meta Platforms (NASDAQ:META) at PJM Interconnection nuclear sites.
+On the power side, Chanos contends that alternative-energy stocks trading at 50 to 70 times earnings as data-center power plays will revert once U.S. permitting bottlenecks resolve within two to three years.
+His logic is that power represents only 5% to 7% of data center revenues, so the premium applied to power names reflects hype rather than structural pricing power.
+Vistra trades at a forward P/E of roughly 26x and has signed long-term power purchase agreements with Meta Platforms (NASDAQ:META) at PJM Interconnection nuclear sites, which provides some contractual insulation from the thesis.

 SpaceX Valuation and the Broader Critique

-It’s worth emphasizing that this is one prominent skeptic’s thesis on names like NVIDIA, CoreWeave, and Nebius.
+It is worth emphasizing that this is one prominent skeptic’s thesis.
 Timing short calls is notoriously difficult, and AI demand has been durable so far.
-Investors can weigh both sides without treating either as a certainty.
+Chanos himself acknowledged on the Prof G Markets podcast that the cycle may have more runway before the inflection arrives.

 What to Watch From Here

-For now, the market isn’t endorsing the Chanos call.
-Investors can watch for whether AI cloud lessors keep raising capacity commitments, and whether NVIDIA’s supply book translates into the customer concentration that worries short sellers.
-The bull case rests on bookings holding; the bear case rests on them not.
+For now, the market is not endorsing the Chanos call.
+Watching whether AI cloud lessors keep raising capacity commitments, and whether NVIDIA’s supply book translates into the customer concentration that worries short sellers, will be the cleanest signal of whether this cycle is still accelerating or beginning to turn.

 Photo of David Moadel